Jerry9634/carplug/README.md

 - install node modules: npm install
 - run the app: npm start gw
 ## 2) Install dashboard apk on your Android tablet and run it
+- download 'dashboard/VirtualDashboard-debug.apk' (zipped)
+- unzip and install it
+- run it
 ## 3) Build and run signal viewer (optional)
 - download 'car-plug-viewer'
 - install node modules: npm install